C0D1UM/technical-standard/angular/permissions/README.md

 }
 ```

-Applied permission to your HTML.
+Applied permission to your template.

 ```html
 <div class="example">